Marie Walewska: Lawsuit

 The d'Ornano family never allowed any historian to come into contact with the alleged Walewska archives.
-During the lawsuit they maintained that in fact, the documents never existed.
-However, Savant in his next book "l'Affaire Walewska" attempted to prove the contrary.
+During the lawsuit they maintained that, in fact, the documents never existed.
+However, Savant in his next book L'Affaire Walewska attempted to prove the contrary.

 Marie Walewska in film

 Walewska was the subject of the 1914 Polish film Countess Walewska, directed by Aleksander Hertz.

 Her story is also told in a 1937 film Conquest, also known as Marie Walewska.
 Greta Garbo plays Marie Walewska to Charles Boyer's Napoleon.
 Boyer and art director Cedric Gibbons were both nominated for Academy Awards for the film.

-The character also appeared in A Soldier's Farewell, an episode of the BBC comedy Dad's Army.
-She was played by Alexandra Lara in the 2002 Napoléon miniseries.
+She was played by Joy Allen in a dream sequence in A Soldier's Farewell, an episode of the BBC comedy Dad's Army.

+She was played by Alexandra Maria Lara in the 2002 Napoléon miniseries.